 If your integration uses iOS Components v5.0.0 or later, configure and create an instance of the Bancontact Component:

-There is no required Bancontact-specific integration for Components.
+There are no configuration steps specific to Bancontact required for Components.

 Bancontact recurring payments are not available in the test environment.
 To test your integration, do a penny test in the live environment instead.